Eastrall/EntityFrameworkCore.DataEncryption/README.md

     public class DatabaseContext : DbContext
     {
-        // Get key and IV from a Base64String or any other ways.
+        // Get key from a Base64String or any other ways.
-        // You can generate a key and IV using "AesProvider.GenerateKey()" private readonly byte[] _encryptionKey = ...;
+        // You can generate a key using "AesProvider.GenerateKey()" private readonly byte[] _encryptionKey = ...;

-        private readonly byte[] _encryptionIV = ...;
         private readonly IEncryptionProvider _provider;

         public DbSet<UserEntity> Users { get; set; }